 Types of Seismic Sources

-The selection of seismic refraction energy sources is dependent upon the depth of investigation and geologic conditions.
+The selection of seismic refraction energy sources is dependent upon the depth of investigation and geological conditions.

 Four types of energy sources are commonly used are: